donanroherty/ronandoherty.com_OLD/content/articles/2018-05-21--about-me/index.md

 published: true
 ---

-My names Ronan.
-I'm a junior web developer based Kildare, Ireland.
-My primary focus right now is on frontend development, I spend a lot of time building web and mobile apps in React and React Native.
+My names Ronan, I'm a web developer based Kildare, Ireland.
+I like to build useful applications using React, Unreal Engine and many other tools.

-Previously I've worked as a game developer for a small indie games studio and as a architectural 3D artist.
-I'm always looking to find a balance between the technical and the creative.
+Feel free to get in touch via LinkedIn or email me at ronandohertydev@gmail.com

-Thanks for visiting
+Thanks for visiting.